tempflip/CarND-Advanced-Lane-Lines/README.md

 ## Distortion correction

-I'm using the following function, using the previously _mtx_ coefficients.
+I'm using the following function with the previously calculated _mtx_ matrix.

 ```
 def undistort(image):